Ri-P/Lightpile/README.md

 As an introduction we reproduce the situation shown in Fig. 10 of the paper of [Ford and Weber](http://deepblue.lib.umich.edu/bitstream/handle/2027.42/24649/0000062.pdf)

-In your favourite text editor create a file with the follwing content and name it 'ford_fig10.lps' (lightpile scene)
+In your favourite text editor create a file with the following content and name it 'ford_fig10.lps' (lightpile scene)
 ```
 [materials]